Bluehost web hosting review

 Basic website builder

-Why you can trust Tom's Guide Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
-Find out more about how we test.
+Why you can trust Tom's Guide Our writers and editors spend hours analyzing and reviewing products, services, and apps to help find what's best for you.
+Find out more about how we test, analyze, and rate.

-Bluehost (opens in new tab) is one of the world’s largest website hosting companies, serving over 2 million domains from its Utah servers.
-It started by offering cheap shared hosting for small websites, but over the past decade, it has expanded into providing VPS (opens in new tab) and dedicated servers.
+Bluehost is one of the world’s largest website hosting companies, serving over two million domains from its Utah servers.
+It started by offering cheap shared hosting for small websites, but over the past decade, it has expanded into providing VPS and dedicated servers.

 In our Bluehost review, we evaluate whether it could be considered one of the best web hosting (opens in new tab) services that’s available today.